lammps/lammps/doc/src/fix_rigid_meso.rst

 .. note::

-   You should not update the particles in rigid bodies via other time-integration fixes (e.g. :doc:`fix meso <fix_meso>`, :doc:`fix meso/stationary <fix_meso_stationary>`), or you will have conflicting updates to positions and velocities resulting in unphysical behavior in most cases.
-When performing a hybrid simulation with some atoms in rigid bodies, and some not, a separate time integration fix like :doc:`fix meso <fix_meso>` should be used for the non-rigid particles.
+   You should not update the particles in rigid bodies via other time-integration fixes (e.g. :doc:`fix sph <fix_sph>`, :doc:`fix sph/stationary <fix_sph_stationary>`), or you will have conflicting updates to positions and velocities resulting in unphysical behavior in most cases.
+When performing a hybrid simulation with some atoms in rigid bodies, and some not, a separate time integration fix like :doc:`fix sph <fix_sph>` should be used for the non-rigid particles.

 .. note::

    These fixes are overkill if you simply want to hold a collection of particles stationary or have them move with a constant velocity.
-To hold particles stationary use :doc:`fix meso/stationary <fix_meso_stationary>` instead.
-If you would like to move particles with a constant velocity use :doc:`fix meso/move <fix_meso_move>`.
+To hold particles stationary use :doc:`fix sph/stationary
+   <fix_sph_stationary>` instead.
+If you would like to move particles
+   with a constant velocity use :doc:`fix meso/move <fix_meso_move>`.

 .. warning::